-Transition lenses, also known as photochromic or “adaptive” lenses, are light-intelligent lenses that protect the eyes against the sun’s harmful ultraviolet (UV) rays.
-They provide a “sunglass effect.”
+Transition lenses (photochromic or adaptive lenses) are light-intelligent lenses that protect eyes from the sun’s harmful ultraviolet (UV) rays.

 How Do Transition Lenses Work?